 The governance structure of the University is overseen by Council and Senate.

-The Council is the governing body of the University.
-It is responsible for approving the mission and strategy of the University.
+The Council is the governing body of the University and is responsible for approving its mission and strategy.
 It also monitors institutional performance and oversees the University’s finances, estates and buildings.

 Council is subject to the statutory powers of Senate on academic matters, and has a general responsibility for the conduct of all the University’s affairs.